Preparing for your Interview

 Part of your interview day will consist of MMI stations with standardized patient encounters.
 Show empathy in medical school multiple mini interviews - U.S. News

 Students will be located at the Arizona campus during their first year.
-They then spend years 2 - 4 at one of 12 Community Campuses across the country.
+They then spend years 2 - 4 at one of 12 community health center partners across the country.

-ATSU is partnering with the following Community Campuses:
+ATSU is partnering with the following community health center partners:

 - Beaufort-Jasper-Hampton Comprehensive Health Services Beaufort, SC (north of Hilton Head) Serving rural, suburban and ethnic populations in the low-country region of South Carolina.